 How is a public records request made?

-We prefer that all requests are made in writing and via email.
-If you are unable to write, please contact us by telephone or in person and we will assist you with this task.
+Please contact Julie Keo and we will assist you with this task.
 Your request should include the following information:

 - Contact information – your name, mailing address and telephone number.
 Feel free to include any other information you may feel to be useful, such as your e-mail, fax or cell phone number.